Have you ever met someone who:

 Real self-confidence comes from a strong belief that one is good enough at something.
 A self-confident person believes in himself but still understand that he is not immune to life problems just like other people.
 Self-confidence develops in a person gradually when he manages to get the skills or knowledge needed to handle certain life situations.

-On the other hand, entitlement is an inflated and irrational feeling of confidence that is not based on real life achievements.
+On the other hand, entitlement is an inflated and irrational feelings of confidence that are not based on real life achievements.
+(See: why are some people so manipulative)